 Practitioners trained in visceral manipulation use their hands to create very gentle forces to encourage the organs (viscera) and surrounding connective tissues to move normally and have optimal tone.

-Encouraging each organ to move and glide freely helps improve the organ's function, the function of the system of which the organ is part, and the structural integrity of the whole body.
+Organs that move and glide freely function better.
+Plus, the function of the system the organ is part of improves, giving the whole body better structural integrity.

-Your body can maintain harmony and health only when there's free and open movement between your organs and their connective tissues.
-Optimally, the relationship between your organs and your muscles, membranes, fascia, and bones remains the same even as your body moves.
+Your body can maintain harmony and health only when free and open movement exists between your organs and their connective tissues.
+Ideally, the relationship between your organs and your muscles, membranes, fascia, and bones remains the same even as your body moves.

-To encourage normal mobility, tone, and movement of the internal organs and their connective tissues, therapists first listen with their hands to determine the location of restrictions.
+The goal of a practitioner is to encourage normal mobility, tone, and movement of your internal organs and their connective tissues.
+First, therapists listen with their hands to determine the location of restrictions.
 Then, either with you sitting, standing, or lying down, therapists use their hands to locate the ligaments of a restricted organ.
 Use of a very gentle pressure encourages those ligaments to release tension, returning the organ to a more balanced position.

 You may feel sensations of pressure, movement, and release.
 Occasionally, you many experience a brief mild discomfort, usually just before a release.
 When a release happens, you usually feel more relaxed, alive, and spacious in the area being treated.